sampatjena/Zinkworks-Atm/README.md

 Use cases which have been documented and developed are :

-1 User (assume any rest client – curl, postman, browser) should be able to request a balance check along with maximum withdrawal amount (if any), 2 .User should be able to request a withdrawal.
-If successful - details of the notes that would be dispensed along with remaining balance,
+1 User (assume any rest client – curl, postman, browser) should be able to request a balance check along with maximum withdrawal amount (if any).

+2 .User should be able to request a withdrawal.
+If successful - details of the notes that would be dispensed along with remaining balance.

 3 If anything goes wrong, user should receive meaningful message, and there should be no changes in user’s account.

  All the api's are secured endpoints account number pin combination , which are mandatory parameters for making any request.

-### Technologies Used
+ Technologies Used
 	- Java 8
 	- Spring Boot 2.7.0
 	- H2 Inmemory DB
 	- Maven for code compilation and running of application.

 Unit testing and code coverage for the Controller , Service and Repository clasess are at 60% .
 Details of the testing and code coverage report are available at folder location :